Thomick/Ordinal-data-clustering/README.md

-# Ordinal-data-clustering

-This repo contains experiments and analysis of ordinal data clustering methods based on the paper by Biernacki et al. (2015).
-The paper can be found [here](https://inria.hal.science/hal-01052447v2/document).
+# Clustering Multivariate Ordinal Data

+This repository contains the code associated to the report Clustering Multivariate Ordinal Data submited to [IPOL](https://www.ipol.im/).

+The authors of this project are Théo Rudkiewicz, Ali Ramlaoui and Thomas Michel.

+The present work reviews and largely extends the approach proposed in the paper : Christophe Biernacki and Julien Jacques.
+Model-based clustering of multivariate ordinal data relying on a stochastic binary search algorithm.
+Statistics and Computing, 26:929–943, 2016.
+Link to the paper [here](https://inria.hal.science/hal-01052447v2/document).

 ## Installation